Kenya-Rae/sequence-square-game/README.md

 ### Fonts

-- The font Teko was used for the main title and the sub-title of "How to Play?"
+- The font Teko was used for the main title and the sub-title of "How to Play?".
 - Poppins was used for the instructions on how to play and the footer elements.

 ### Icons